ddrohan/mobile-app-dev-labs/session1/lab/md/step01.md

 ##Instructions for working in Walton Building PC Labs:

-If you are working on the workstations in the IT Building, locate the C: Drive in the Explorer, and navigate to 'C:\dev\javaee\eclipse' folder.
-Run (double click on) the "Eclipse" application.

-Proceed with the next step of the lab.
+If you are working on the workstations in the IT Building, Android Studio should already be installed so proceed with the next step of the lab.

 ##Instructions for working on your own laptop